 For Public Consultation

+(1) In this Part, "forms" includes model orders, unless indicated otherwise.

-(1) Forms approved by the Civil Procedure Rule Committee, as published online by His Majesty’s Courts and Tribunals Service and available for downloading or printing, or incorporated as part of any online process specified by these Rules, must be used in the cases to which they apply.
+(2) Forms approved by the Civil Procedure Rule Committee, as published online by His Majesty’s Courts and Tribunals Service and available for downloading or printing, or incorporated as part of any online process specified by these Rules, must be used in the cases to which they apply.

-(2) Other forms not approved by the Civil Procedure Rule Committee, published online by His Majesty’s Courts and Tribunals Service and available for downloading, printing or other use, may be used as appropriate.
+(3) Other forms not approved by the Civil Procedure Rule Committee, published online by His Majesty’s Courts and Tribunals Service and available for downloading, printing or other use, may be used as appropriate.